nus-cs2103/website-base/admin/tp-expectations.md

 {% endcall %}

 {% call show_faq("Is it a must to write at least 300 LoC?") %}
 Not necessarily.
-It depeends on the effort required, which in turn depends on what the code does.
-It is quite possible for 100 LoC that implements feature X to take more effort than 300 LoC that implements feature Y, depending on the context.
+It depends on the effort required, which in turn depends on what the code does.
+It is quite possible for 100 LoC that implements feature X to take more effort than 300 LoC that implements feature Y (i.e., it depends on the context).
 So, we measure the effort, not LoC (LoC figure given is just a rough estimate of the _equivalent_ effort).
 {% endcall %}

 {% call show_faq("Still, if I write 300 LoC, I get full marks for implementation?") %}